apereo/apereo.github.io/_posts/cas/2017-07-05-cas-contribution-guide.md

 <div class="alert alert-success">
   <a href="#" class="close" data-dismiss="alert" aria-label="close">&times;</a>
   <strong>Notepad Works</strong><br/>Try not to use the issue tracker as a backlog for items that need fixes from others.
-Any good task management software will do instead.
+Any good task management software on your laptop will do instead.
 </div>

+# How do I know who's working on what?

+- Follow the *WIP Pattern* and submit [early pull requests](https://ben.straub.cc/2015/04/02/wip-pull-request/).
+This is in fact the recommended strategy from Github:

+> Pull Requests are a great way to start a conversation of a feature, so start one as soon as possible- even before you are finished with the code.
+Your team can comment on the feature as it evolves, instead of providing all their feedback at the very end.

+Or put another way:

+> You’re opening pull requests when you start work, not when you’re finished.

+There is of course the alternative: [ask](https://apereo.github.io/cas/Mailing-Lists.html).

 # How do I get on the roadmap?